 - Zombie Advocate: Spoofed with Reg Shoe and his "Fresh Start Club", who campaign (ineffectively) for the rights of the dead and undead.

 - Zombie Gait: Discussed; the reason Windle Poons walks with a show, shuffling gait is because he has to consciously control the processes that his body used to do automatically, including walking.
-He's not sure why he's holding his arms out in front of him, though; it just feels natural.
+He's not sure why he's holding his arms out in front of him with the hands hanging down limp, though; it just feels natural.